maxrchung/pzl/README.md

 ## Amplify

-Amplify automatically builds the Vue client on push and deploys as static site.
+Amplify automatically builds the Vue client on push and deploys a static site.

 ## CDK